-Westerby has also made a number of other submissions to us previously, some in this complaint and others in separate complaints featuring Abana and the same key point - namely the permissions held and required by an incoming EEA firm dealing with personal pensions in the UK, and Westerby's knowledge of this.
+Westerby has also made a number of other submissions to us previously, some in this complaint and others in separate complaints featuring Joseph Oliver or Abana and the same key point - namely the permissions held and required by an incoming EEA firm dealing with personal pensions in the UK, and Westerby's knowledge of this.
 These submissions include that:

 - GEN 4 Annex 1 states that an incoming (EEA) firm must make details of the extent of its permissions clear on request.
 This shows that the FCA directs that the firm should confirm its permissions.
 Its Terms of Business provided for such a request and effectively formalised this disclosure through a signed agreement. - The FSMA acknowledges that there's a general principle that consumers should take responsibility for their decisions, a principle which the FCA should have regard to when considering consumer protection.
 This service is part of the consumer protection provisions under the FSMA, it follows that we must similarly have regard to this principle.
 There's a clear intention in law that consumers have a level of responsibility.
-And this service has issued other decisions which take account of a consumer's failure to take action to mitigate their losses. - Its due diligence wasn't simply a check of the Register and it was thorough in its testing of processes and its due diligence. - It established a legal document the Terms of Business in which the advisory firm warranted that it had the required permissions to introduce the SIPP.
-The advisory firm therefore effectively "defrauded" it. - It's able to accept applications from non-regulated introducers.
+And this service has issued other decisions which take account of a consumer's failure to take action to mitigate their losses. - Its due diligence wasn't simply a check of the Register.
+Its Chairman and Compliance Oversight was present at several face to face meetings with Joseph Oliver's advisor and Compliance Director.
+And he was thorough in his "testing" of their processes and due diligence. - This culminated in Westerby establishing a legal document the Terms of Business in which Joseph Oliver warranted that it had the required permissions to introduce the SIPP.
+Joseph Oliver therefore effectively "defrauded" it. - It's able to accept applications from non-regulated introducers.
 This isn't something it has done, but it's acceptable to the FCA. - It doesn't hold a copy of the "Permission" page for Joseph Oliver. - It's been able to retrieve archived copies of the page for other passported firms from the relevant time period.
-In every case the "Permission" page simply shows "No matches found".

-- The "Basic Details" page of Joseph Oliver's Register entry included a field labelled "Undertakes Insurance Mediation", but the field was left blank; for UK firms it was always completed. - Westerby's argument isn't that there weren't other sections of the Register, rather it's that Joseph Oliver's permissions couldn't be determined from the Register due to the limited information available.
+In every case the "Permission" page simply shows "No matches found". - The "Basic Details" page of Joseph Oliver's Register entry included a field labelled "Undertakes Insurance Mediation", but the field was left blank; for UK firms it was always completed. - Westerby's argument isn't that there weren't other sections of the Register, rather it's that Joseph Oliver's permissions couldn't be determined from the Register due to the limited information available.
 In other words, Westerby doesn't accept that, at the relevant time (when the online Register was viewed in 2013), that there was information regarding permissions available or accessible by an online user.